leucos/ansible-tuto/step-00/README.md

 To polish things up, it's better to have an ssh-agent running, and add your keys to it (`ssh-add`).

+**NOTE:** We are assuming that you're using Ansible version v2 on your local machine.
+If not you should upgrade ansible to v2 before using this repository

+To check your ansible version use the command `ansible --version`.
+The output should be similar to the above:

+    $ ansible --version
+      ansible 2.0.0.2
+        config file = /etc/ansible/ansible.cfg
+        configured module search path = Default w/o overrides

 Now head to the first step in [step-01](https://github.com/leucos/ansible-tuto/tree/master/step-01).